Tesleemoduola/Real-Estate-Price-Prediction-Using-Multiple-Linear-Regression/README.md

 ## Real Estate Price Prediction Calculator
 ![Predictor Image](Predictor.jpg)

-## key Metrics
+## Key Metrics and Insight
    ### Correlation Matrix
    - Intercept 218,404.42
    - The price of a property is most strongly influenced by the house size, number of bathrooms, and presence of a garage.
 The age of the house negatively impacts the price, while safety, the presence of a swimming pool, and lot size have a positive but less pronounced effect.
    ### Regression Statistics
    - The regression model exhibits strong predictive power, with a high Multiple R (0.90), R Square (0.816), and Adjusted R Square ()0.812, indicating that it explains a significant portion of the variance in property prices.
    - The standard error(27960.97), while providing a measure of the prediction error, should be evaluated in the context of the price range of the properties being studied.
 With 400 observations, the model is based on a solid dataset, further supporting its reliability.
 This suggests that the model developed for RealEstateBud using Excel's multiple linear regression capabilities is effective in predicting property values in Manila's dynamic real estate market.
    ### Regression Output
    - Significant predictors (p-value < 0.05): Bed, Acre_Lot, House_Size, Garage, Swimming_Pool, House_Age, Safety_Index.
    - Insignificant predictor (p-value > 0.05): Bath
    - The coefficients indicate the direction and magnitude of the relationship between each independent variable and the dependent variable (price).

 ## Model Deployment
 The model was deployed using Streamlit.